anebz/finance/book-financial-freedom-sabatier.md

 It's also important to buy stocks from many different companies to minimize risk, the author suggests Vanguard total stock market index fund (VTSAX) and many others (see in book).

 ### 10.6.
 Max out your tax-advantaged accounts

+Invest first in accounts where you have tax advantages, either no taxes when you invest or no taxes when you withdraw money.
+These are usually retirement or health accounts.

+### 10.7.
+Invest in taxable accounts

+After that, you can invest in taxable accounts, where you pay for both.
+The most popular taxable accounts are **brokerage accounts**, a few popular brokerage companies are Vanguard, Charles Schwab, and Fidelity.
+Look for a firm that charges a simple low transaction fee (less than $5 per trade) to hold your investments, not one that takes a percentage of your investment gains.

+Still invest in low-cost total stock market index and bond funds.
+The author advises to form the core of your investing strategy with total stock market index funds, but you can also invest in individual stocks.
+It's not easy to make money holding individual stocks, but you can do it if you believe in the fundamentals of a company and hold the stock for a long period of time.

+The individual stock-investing strategy that actually works is known as **value investing**, what Warren Buffet does.
+Waiting until you find a company that's undervalued and then invest in it.
+Check out the book *The intelligent investor* by Benjamin Graham.

+Another individual stock-investing strategy is **dividend investing**.
+Some companies share some of their profits with their shareholders in the form of a regular cash payment or distribution known as dividend.

+The author recommends not investing more than 5% of your portfolio in all of your individual stocks combined.

+## Chapter 11.
+Real estate investing

+If you want to buy a property, you need to save enough for a down payment on a mortgage, and then qualify for a mortgage.
+Your monthly mortgage payment shouldn't exceed 30-40% of your income.

+2 ways to invest in real estate: buy and sell (flip properties), or buy and hold it for the long term.
+Tips for investing in properties:

+1. Develop real estate investing criteria to follow
+2. Set a budget and get preapproved for a mortgage or loan
+3. Look for properties that generate immediate positive cash flow and have high rent and appreciation potential
+4. Find a Realtor who does the hard work for you
+5. Hunt when everyone else isn't
+6. Look for foreclosures or short sales
+7. Test-drive the neighborhood
+8. Find an experienced home inspector
+9. Be prepared to walk away from a deal